-The objective of this research is to develop guidance on the conditions that appear to be amenable to dedicating lanes for CV/AV users and what policy actions are needed to make this feasible.
-The deliverables should describe how benefits to CV/AV users in the dedicated lanes and possible dis-benefits to non-users as a function of market penetration could be estimated.
+The objective of this research was to develop guidance on the conditions that appear to be amenable to dedicating lanes for CV/AV users and what policy actions are needed to make this feasible.
+The research describes benefits to CV/AV users in the dedicated lanes and possible dis-benefits to non-users as a function of market penetration .

 - Travel time or average travel speed changes

 - Traffic impacts of additional lane changes for vehicles transitioning to and from the dedicated lanes